mohamed-arradi/AirpodsBattery-Monitor-For-Mac/README.md

 ### LICENCE ###
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-### LEGAL ###
-**AirPods, Touch Bar and Beats Solo Pro are trademarks of Apple Inc., registered in the U.S. and other countries.
-This app is not made by, affiliated with or endorsed by Apple.**

 ### Special Thanks ###
 - Special thanks to patrickbdev (https://github.com/ptrkstr) for lending me his Airpods Max, without who the V2.1.0 would never have been out !